-Now to make a virtual machine efficient, one must use a very simple short-term scheduling rule, such as first-come, first-served (Brinch Hansen 1973).
+Now to make a virtual machine efficient, one must use a very simple short-term scheduling rule (such as first-come, firstserved) [2].
 If the disk has a moving access head this is about the worst possible algorithm one can use for disk transfers.
-It is vital that the language make it possible for the programmer to write a medium-term scheduling algorithm that will minimize disk head movement (Hoare 1974).
-The data type queue mentioned earlier makes it possible to implement arbitrary scheduling rules within a monitor.
+It is vital that the language make it possible for the programmer to write a medium-term scheduling algorithm that will minimize disk head movements [3].
+The data type queue mentioned earlier makes it possible to implement arbitrary scheduling rules within